Pain · Procurement

 What changes in the file: the same product moves from company-history proof to the fields the US buyer checks first.

-The architecture rebuild also changes the AI buyer-agent read.
-The agent reading a US RFP response parses the same fields the human reader parses.
+The architecture rebuild also changes the AI buyer-agent scoring.
+The agent scoring a US RFP response parses the same fields the human buyer parses.
 UEI, NAICS, FAR cross-reference, past performance, BABA position.
-A German-format response without those fields fails the parse before the human reads anything.
+A German-format response without those fields fails the parse before the human judges anything.

 The technical capability is real.
-The capability never gets a fair read because round one is a checklist and the response did not answer the checklist.
-The firm reads the cut as a quality call.
+The capability never gets a fair evaluate because round one is a checklist and the response did not answer the checklist. the company judges the cut as a quality call.
 The cut was an architecture call 12 minutes deep.

 ?